Compliance communication – Supporting employees while maintaining reputation and competitiveness

 - Initiate more dialogue, motivate employees to make contact

-- Positive approach to the topic, i.e. also breaking down the tabooing of the topic
+- Positive approach to the topic, i.e. also breaking down the tabooing of the topic and removal of contact barriers

 - Supporting employees, offering advice, concrete help and solutions

-- Protect the company's reputation and reputation
+- Protect the company's reputation, avoid image damage

-- Avoid penalties for the company
+- Avoid penalties for the company and business management

 - Demonstrate that compliance does not hinder business, but demonstrably leads to more success.
 In other words, compliant behavior as a motor for new projects, i.e. compliance as a business enabler.